Haussmann's renovation of Paris: The architecture of Haussmann's Paris

 Since 1801, under Napoleon I, the French government was responsible for the building and maintenance of churches.
 Haussmann built, renovated or purchased nineteen churches.
 New churches included the Saint-Augustin, the Eglise Saint-Vincent de Paul, the Eglise de la Trinité.
 He bought six churches which had been purchased by private individuals during the French Revolution.
 Haussmann built or renovated five temples and built two new synagogues, on rue des Tournelles and rue de la Victoire.

-Besides building churches, theaters and other public buildings, Haussmann paid attention to the details of the architecture along the street; his city architect, Gabriel Davioud, designed garden fences, kiosks, shelters for visitors to the parks, public toilets, and dozens of other small but important structures.
+Besides building churches, theatres and other public buildings, Haussmann paid attention to the details of the architecture along the street; his city architect, Gabriel Davioud, designed garden fences, kiosks, shelters for visitors to the parks, public toilets, and dozens of other small but important structures.

 The Haussmann building

-The most famous and recognizable feature of Haussmann's renovation of Paris are the Haussmann apartment buildings which line the boulevards of Paris.
+The most famous and recognisable feature of Haussmann's renovation of Paris are the Haussmann apartment buildings which line the boulevards of Paris.
 Street blocks were designed as homogeneous architectural wholes.
 He treated buildings not as independent structures, but as pieces of a unified urban landscape.